 Human rights are both a cause and an effect of democracy.
 Increasing human rights will lead to a more democratic country, which will in turn improve people's rights.
 Many of the important principles of human rights are also vital to democracy such as the rule of law, participation, equality, and self-determination.
 In many ways, human rights and democratization share similar goals.
-As mentioned in Chapter 1, the VDPA (1993) created a global consensus on a number of human rights are related.
+As mentioned in Chapter 1, the VDPA (1993) created a global consensus on a number of human rights debates.
+Of relevance here is the agreement that democracy and human rights are related.
 The VDPA states: